Soil pH and Nutrients

 Testing the soil to determine pH and nutrients

 Testing the soil is easy.
 First, collect small random samples from the lawn or garden.
 Six to ten samples are best.
 Each sample should be dug to a depth of 4 to 6 inches.
 Mix all these small samples together in a clean bucket.
-From the random mix, collect one cup of soil for the actual test.
+From the random mix, collect two cups of soil for the actual test.
 Soil samples may be brought or mailed to your closest Cooperative Extension office.
 Results will be mailed to you in two to three weeks, or longer during the peak spring season.

 Soil samples should be taken every three to five years to help monitor changes.
 For complete information contact the Extension Master Gardener Garden Hotline at (913) 715-7050, or click here for more details about soil testing.
 Johnson County residents, to get a free soil test click here.